Here Come the Littles: Plot

 Henry Bigg learns that his parents have been lost during an archaeological trip to Africa, although the remains of their aircraft have been found.
 His housekeeper Mrs. Evans says his Uncle Augustus is his next of kin and therefore his legal guardian.
-Thus, Henry moves to Augustus' residence where Mrs. Evans states that she can't join him because Augustus doesn't need to have a housekeeper.
-While appearing friendly in the eyes of Mrs. Evans, he drops the routine when Mrs. Evans leaves and tells Henry that he will not have him shedding tears here as Augustus escorts him to his room.

 Meanwhile, Tom and Lucy Little (two of the tiny people inside the walls of Henry's house) snag an apple that Mrs. Evans had left for Henry.
 They repay the boy by finding his lucky rabbit's foot and sneaking it in his suitcase.
 They are carried away to Augustus' house, trapped inside the luggage.
-Another two of the tiny creatures, Grandpa and Dinky, soon find them.
+Another two of the tiny creatures named Grandpa and Dinky soon find them as Grandpa is familiar with Augustus' nature.

+Henry moves to Augustus' residence where Mrs. Evans states that she can't join him because Augustus doesn't need to have a housekeeper.
+While appearing friendly in the eyes of Mrs. Evans, he drops the routine when Mrs. Evans leaves and starts to treat Henry very cruelly, telling him that he will not have him shedding tears here as Augustus escorts him to his room.

-There, the Littles soon learn of Augustus' ill-tempered and mean-spirited ways: He treats Henry more like a slave and is planning on replacing his nephew's house with a shopping mall.
+The Littles see that Augustus treats Henry more like a slave and is planning on replacing his nephew's house with a shopping mall.
 While the creatures try to escape, Henry discovers Grandpa and Dinky, not knowing who—or what—they are.
 Augustus also sees them, but mistaking them for toys, grabs them from Henry and locks them in the desk drawer in his study.
 Here, Dinky and Grandpa discover that Augustus forged the documents in order to become Henry's legal guardian, as well as to steal and redevelop the Biggs' property.